simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

             Principle - Who/what is attempting access
-            Action - What actions are being effected (i.e. denied or allowed) Resource - What is being accessed (ARN - can be wildcard)
+            Action - What actions are being effected (i.e. denied or allowed) Resource - What is being accessed (ARN - can be wildcard) Condition - Can be used to specifically block/allow based on conditions such as source IP address
     - IAM - used to restrict user/role/group access to S3 (or other services/resources for that matter)
     - Default all buckets and objects are private
     - Successful upload gets HTTP 200 response